 Offshore & Trusts

-Edlyn welcomes instructions to assist with offshore work.
-Her experience includes assisting with cases in the BVI and/or involving BVI law, including a two week trial led by David Mumford KC.
+Edlyn is happy to assist with offshore work.
+She has experience of cases in the BVI and/or raising issues of BVI law (led by David Mumford KC).

 -